wwivbbs/docs/docs/cfg/displaying_text.md

 editor.msg   | Internal editor help screen
-email.msg    | Displayed as help for the email menu feedback.msg | Displayed before sending feedback to the sysop. logoff.msg   | Displayed after every caller logs-off.
+email.msg    | Displayed as help for the email menu feedback.msg | Displayed before sending feedback to the sysop. fs_msgread.msg | Displayed for the header at the top of the full screen message scan page. fs_msgscan.msg | Displayed for the header at the top of the full screen message scan page logoff.msg   | Displayed after every caller logs-off.
 Used to say Goodbye, thank them for visiting, suggest another BBS they might visit. logon.msg    | Displayed after every logon.
 Contains anything you want callers to see before they start using the board.
 mbmain.msg   | Displayed when ? is pressed while scanning messages or listing titles.